24 Positive Changes We’ve Already Seen Since the Anti-Racism Protests Began

 Fighting the good fight

 The death of George Floyd at the hands of police was just the latest in a series of tragic deaths involving unarmed Black people and police officers or those who assumed a quasi-law-enforcement role.
 The resulting protests around the country demanding justice have led to some significant changes in law enforcement and public attitudes.
 These are small steps in the right direction, but the fight to root out systemic racism and enact just treatment under the law is far from over.
 However, as these positive developments suggest, the tide may finally be turning.
 Looking to do your part?
-Here’s how to support the Black Lives Matter movement and become anti-racist.
+Learn what anti-racism is and what it means to be anti-racist.

 Robert E. Lee High School becomes John R. Lewis High School

 Four months before George Floyd’s murder, Virginia State Representative Tamara Derenak Kaufax introduced legislation to remove the Confederate general’s name from a school in Springfield, Virginia.
 Following the death of civil rights icon and longtime Georgia congressman John Lewis, the Fairfax County school board voted unanimously to rename the school after him, citing his extraordinary life and advocacy for racial justice.
 The name change will go into effect later this year.
 Learn more about Lewis in Good Trouble, the recently released documentary that chronicles his life’s work and is one of 12 documentaries about race everyone needs to see.